dansampathkumar/usequery/README.md

 using for datafetching and checks errors handling

-#getposts file can use only (usestate,useeffect ) for data fetching
+#getposts.js  file can use only (usestate,useeffect ) for data fetching